Policy Details Page

 G. Lock the screen or log off if leaving the computer.

-Further guidance on network security and privacy can be found in Board Policy 6973R.
+Further guidance on network security and privacy can be found in Board Regulation 6973R.

 Student Data is Confidential